dariopedroniDEV/PartOfDayTTS/README.md

 **Work In Progress:**
 - Multi language TTS and text support (For loop completed for language selection.
-Moving on to string localization)
+Moving on to string localization) + Ty Mazter for your help!

 **To do:**
 - Basic GUI for settings such as language and voice notification
 - Voice notification when a new hour comes (Maybe even each half hour or quarter?)
 - Animal Crossing music?
 Just a fun idea!
 - Hotkey menu while running from Python Console.